stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 Example use case: If you want lights to follow a schedule only after explicitly activating a synced Hue Scheduler scene (e.g., through a smart switch or Home Assistant automation), rather than automatically applying states when lights are turned on.

+Use `force:true` to disable this behavior for individual states.

 **Default**: false

 ### `--scene-sync-name`